corelayer/netscaleradc-acme-go/README.md

 - %PROGRAMDATA%

 Global Flags:
-- -f / --file: allows you to specify a custom global configuration file
+- -c / --configFile: allows you to specify a custom global configuration file
+- -e / --envFile: allows you to specify an environment variables file
 - -p / --path: allows you to specify to path for the global configuration file
 - -s / --search: allows you to specify multiple search paths